apache/iceberg/site/docs/hive.md

 3. **Hive query engines**: Both the MapReduce and Tez query execution engines are supported.

 ### Configurations

-!!!
-Warning
-    When reading with Tez, you also have to disable vectorization for now (`hive.vectorized.execution.enabled=false`)

 Here are the Hadoop configurations that one can adjust for the Hive reader: